 Joshua Peeples, an Alabama native, is currently a Ph.D. candidate in the Department of Electrical and Computer Engineering.
 He works under Alina Zare in the Machine Learning and Sensing Lab.
 For his NSF GRFP research, Peeples will study active-learning techniques for autonomous underwater vehicles.
 He is a McKnight Doctoral Fellowship Recipient and a graduate of the University of Alabama at Birmingham, where he served as Chapter President of the Multicultural Scholars Program.

 Sharmin Siddiqui is graduating from the UF Agricultural and Biological Engineering Department with a specialization in land and water resource engineering.
 Her project will focus on the impact of dams on the Amazon and works to determine management strategies that will support the conservation of the Amazon River.
 Siddiqui plans to continue her graduate studies at the UF, where she will pursue her Ph.D. in environmental engineering.
 Read more about Sharmin.

 Jason Lopez worked alongside his father and brother in a family-owned construction business before attending UF.
 His background in the construction world led him to pursue a degree in civil engineering.
-A Florida native, he is focused structural and wind engineering research.
-He has worked under David Prevatt, who serves as the associate director of the NSF – NHERI Experimental Facility at UF.
+A Florida native, he is focused on structural and wind engineering research.
+He has worked under David Prevatt, who serves as the associate director of the NSF - NHERI Experimental Facility at UF.

 Electrical and Computer Engineering